-Urban forests range from 10 million trees in the City of Los Angeles and 1 million trees in the City of San Diego to 228,000 trees in Pasadena.
+The size of California’s urban forests range, from 10 million trees in the City of Los Angeles and 1 million trees in the City of San Diego to 228,000 trees in Pasadena.
 A recent U.S. Forest Service report estimated that 9.1 million municipally owned street trees, representing just 5% of the total urban forest, provide an estimated $1 billion annually in beneficial services and have a $2.5 billion replacement value.

-Drought-stressed trees are more vulnerable to pests such as the polyphagous shot hole borer, which is killing trees via fungal infection throughout Southern California.
-Turf removal projects will also put adjacent trees at risk if the typical spray sprinklers are turned off instead of replaced with drip irrigation.
+Drought-stressed trees are more vulnerable to pests such as the invasive shot hole borer, which is killing trees via fungal infection throughout Southern California.
+Turf removal projects also put adjacent trees at risk if the typical spray sprinklers are turned off instead of replaced with drip irrigation.

 Private trees do not typically receive the same level of oversight and ongoing maintenance that municipalities provide.
 Fragmented private ownership represents a significant hurdle for coordinating plans and implementing solutions.
 A private property owner facing the expense to remove one or multiple dead trees may not weigh the risk-benefit of leaving dead vegetation in place.

-Managing the threat to our multi-billion-dollar urban forestry natural asset is another difficult drought-imposed decision about what resources to save and what to lose.
+Managing the threat to our multi-billion-dollar natural asset is another difficult drought-imposed decision about what resources to save and what to lose.
 The decisions fall both in the realm of private action and public policy.
-Some management strategies include the following:
+Possible management strategies include the following:

 Center public outreach on two key points.
 First, well-established “defensible space” landscaping practices near the wildlands needs to be reinforced with property owners further from the wildlands.
 Thinning dead vegetation, including low-lying fuel ladder vegetation and dead/dry “ember catcher” plants, represents cost-effective fire protection compared to burned-down structures.